aliyun/terraform-provider-alicloud/website/docs/r/havip_attachment.html.markdown

 * `havip_id` - (Required, ForceNew) The havip_id of the havip attachment, the field can't be changed.
 * `instance_id` - (Required, ForceNew) The instance_id of the havip attachment, the field can't be changed.
 * `force` - (Optional, Available in v1.200.0+) Specifies whether to forcefully disassociate the HAVIP from the ECS instance or ENI.
 Default value: `False`.
 Valid values: `True` and `False`.
+* `instance_type` - (Optional, Available in v1.201.0+) The Type of instance to bind HaVip to.
+Valid values: `EcsInstance` and `NetworkInterface`.
+When the HaVip instance is bound to a resilient NIC, the resilient NIC instance must be filled in.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the havip attachment id and formates as `<havip_id>:<instance_id>`.
+* `status` - (Available in v1.201.0+) The status of the HaVip instance.

 #### Timeouts